 For DIY projects, start by consulting your printer manual and making sure your printer settings are adjusted for the type of paper you wish to use.
 Keep in mind that you may or may not be able to successfully print all paper types in any printer.

 Inkjet- Inkjet printers use tiny nozzles to spray ink onto the paper.
-This liquid ink will soak into the paper and may need some time to dry to avoid smudging, especially on coated or metallic papers.
-Inkjet is the most common form of home printer, and responds well to most paper types.
+This liquid ink will soak into the paper and may need some time to dry to avoid smudging.
+Inkjet is the most common form of home printer, and responds well to most paper types, but may not work, or work as well, on certain coated and reflective papers where ink is not readily absorbed and can easily smear and smudge.
 Inkjet printers are especially successful at printing on textured card stocks.

 Laser- Laser printers use a toner cartridge filled with powder and heat to create a virtually waterproof, plastic-like ink that sits on top of the paper.
 (Flush with the paper.
 Words will not be raised.)
-Unlike inkjet ink, laser ink does not soak into the paper, so it is dry right away and allows for printing on some surfaces that inkjet cannot print on such as pearlescent paper.
+Unlike inkjet ink, laser ink does not soak into the paper, so it is dry right away and allows for printing on some surfaces that inkjet cannot print on such as metallic, pearlescent, and reflective paper.

 Inkjet vs. Laser-When viewed at an angle, you can see how the inkjet ink soaks into the paper, while the laser ink leaves a very think plastic-like coating on top.